 (…existing texts….)

 If a non-AP and non-PCP STA that has an SA with its AP or PCP for an association that negotiated management frame protection receives an unprotected Deauthentication or Disassociation frame with reason code INVALID_CLASS2_FRAME or INVALID_CLASS3_FRAME from the AP or PCP, the non-AP and non-PCP STA may use this as an indication that there might be a mismatch in the association state between itself and the AP or PCP.
 In such a case, the non-AP and non-PCP STA’s SME may initiate the SA Query procedure with the AP or PCP to verify the validity of the SA by issuing one MLME-SA-QUERY.request primitive every dot11AssociationSAQueryRetryTimeout TUs until a matching MLME-SA-QUERY.confirm primitive is received or dot11AssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure has passed.
 If the AP or PCP responds to the SA Query request with a valid SA Query response, the non-AP STA should continue to use the SA.
 If no valid SA Query response is received, the non-AP and non-PCP STA’s SME may delete the SA and temporal keys held for communication with the STA by issuing an MLME-DELETEKEYS.request primitive and the non-AP and non-PCP STA may move into State 1 (or State 2, for a DMG STA) with the AP.

+If an affiliated non-AP STA of a non-AP MLD that has an SA with its AP MLD for an association that negotiated management frame protection receives an unprotected Deauthentication or Disassociation frame with reason code INVALID_CLASS2_FRAME or INVALID_CLASS3_FRAME from the corresponding affiliated AP of the AP MLD in a setup link, the non-AP MLD may use this as an indication that there might be a mismatch in the association state between itself and the AP MLD.
+In such a case, the SME may initiate the SA Query procedure with the AP MLD to verify the validity of the SA by issuing one MLME-SA-QUERY.request primitive every dot11AssociationSAQueryRetryTimeout TUs until a matching MLME-SA-QUERY.confirm primitive is received or dot11MLDAssociationSAQueryMaximumTimeout TUs from the beginning of the SA Query procedure has passed.
+If the AP MLD responds to the SA Query request with a valid SA Query response, the non-AP MLD should continue to use the SA.
+If no valid SA Query response is received, the SME may delete the SA and temporal keys held for communication with the AP MLD by issuing an MLME-DELETEKEYS.request primitive and the non-AP MLD may move into State 1 with the AP MLD.

 (…existing texts….)